kilna/MIT-Link-License/README.md

 ## What is different?

+As compared to the MIT License, this license is different in that:

 * A project name (optional) can be a part of the copyright notice.
 * A URL to the project's page is an exepcted part of the copyright notice
 * The following language has been added to the second clause: "additionally,